-Executive total compensation is defined as base pay, annual bonus program or STIP, and equity incentive or long-term incentive plan ("LTIP").
+Executive total compensation is defined as base pay, annual bonus program or STIP, and LTIP.
+The LTIP consists of performance share units, Options and Restricted Shares.
 The combination of these elements, specifically the STIP and LTIP, provide the executive with reward for the successful execution of the Corporation's strategic plan.